getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 1. Download the latest-and-greatest **[Grav](https://getgrav.org/download/core/grav/latest)** or **[Grav + Admin](https://getgrav.org/download/core/grav-admin/latest)** package.
 2. Extract the ZIP file in the [webroot](https://www.wordnik.com/words/webroot) of your web server, e.g. `~/webroot/grav`

+!!!
+There are [Skeleton](https://getgrav.org/downloads/skeletons)-packages available, which include the core Grav system, sample pages, plugins, and configuration.
+They are a great way to get started; all you have to do is [download the Skeleton](https://getgrav.org/downloads/skeletons)-package you prefer, and follow the steps above.

 !!!!
 If you downloaded the ZIP file and then plan to move it to your webroot, please move the **ENTIRE FOLDER** because it contains several hidden files (such as .htaccess) that will not be selected by default.
 The omission of these hidden files can cause problems when running Grav.